-The reason for a dying aloe plant is often over watering or slow draining soil which turns the leaves brown or yellow with a dying appearance.
-Not enough sun and temperatures colder then 50°F can also be the cause of a dying aloe plant.
+The reason for a dying aloe plant is often overwatering or slow-draining soil which turns the leaves brown or yellow with a dying appearance.
+Not enough sun and temperatures colder than 50°F can also be the cause of a dying aloe plant.

 The most common reasons for aloe plants dying back: